SFDO-Community-Sprints/indicators-documentation/docs/setup-salesforce-indicators/add-to-lightning-page.md

 ## Add the Bundle to your Lightning Page

+### Basic Setup

 * Edit your Lightning Record Page (eg Account), and add the **Indicator Bundle** Component by dragging it to the desired location.
 * Choose the **Indicator Bundle** to show on the Page (eg Account Company Details).
 Ensure it is the correct Bundle to display for that Object.
 * Optionally choose to *Display Title*
 * Optionally choose to *Display Description*
 * Choose the *Indicator Size* - large or medium
 * Choose the *Indicator Shape* - base or circle

+### Option Setup Items
+* Choose the *Title Style* either to look like regular Lightning Pages (similar to Related Record Component), or to look like Dynamic Forms pages.
 * Optionally choose to show the *Refresh Button*.
 This is useful whilst you are setting up your Bundles.
+* Optionally use the *Mapped Id Field** to choose to base the Indicator Bundle on a record that is a Lookup from the displayed record.
+Eg enter 'AccountId' to display your Account Company Details Bundle on the Contact page.
+* When the Bundle is displayed from a Related Record (Mapped Id Field), you can show a footer on the Bundle that notes which record the Bundle is based on.

 ## Tips